Expat Living in Mataram, Lombok

 Australian, British, New Zealand, German, Belgian, Korean, Dutch, Italian, French, Norwegian and other Europeans, North Americans and others, are well represented in the expat community and meet socially for a variety of activities.
 Newcomers have always been warmly welcomed.

-The expats residing in Lombok primarily meet each other in the bars, especially the Office Bar and the Beach Club, both in Senggigi.
-There is an active Rotary Club, the President is Mr Howard Singleton, the owner of the Office Bar.
-The Rotary Club does a lot of charity work locally, including building water supplies, helping children with cleft palette, etc.
+The expats residing in Lombok primarily meet each other in the restaurants and bars, especially the Office Bar and the Beach Club, both in Senggigi.
+There is an active Rotary Club.
+The Rotary Club does a lot of charity work locally, including building water supplies, helping children with cleft palette surgeries, etc.

 Lombok, and especially the Gili islands, are famous for diving, snorkeling and surfing.
 Bangko Bangko in the southwest is the place to be for surfers.
 The Gilis (Trawangan, Meno and Air) are famous for diving and snorkeling.
-Gili Trawangan is known as the party island!
+Gili Trawangan is known as the party island.
+Lombok’s best beaches are Selong Belanak beach, perfect beach for family activities, picnics and a romantic sunset drink.
+Mawun beach, great for a picnic and freshly cut pineapple under the big tree.
+Tanjung Aan, a beautiful small bay, famous for its white peppercorn-like sand.

 Several tennis courts are in the City of Mataram and the Hotels in the Senggigi area.
 There is an active hiking/running club, the Hash House Harriers.